bazelbuild/tulsi/README.md

 ## Notes

-Tulsi-generated Xcode projects use Bazel to build, **not** Xcode via xcbuild.
+Tulsi-generated Xcode projects use Bazel to build, **not** Xcode.
+Building in Xcode will cause it to only run a script; the script invokes Bazel to build the configured Bazel target and copies the artifacts to where Xcode expects them to be.
 This means that many common components of an Xcode project are handled differently than you may be used to.
 Notable differences:

 *   **BUILD files are the source of truth**; most changes made to your Xcode project won't affect the build.